 Safety is a big issue in Mexico requiring that you read an in-depth article with background information to fully grasp the total picture —

-.
+myths and realities.
 The short version is that, no, Mexico is generally not very safe.
 But major tourist areas are safe for those who take the usual precautions like keeping your wallet in your front pocket, never leaving your purse hanging from a chair in a restaurant, not carrying your camera around your neck, not looking at a map in public, not walking down empty streets at night, and not accepting drinks from strangers.

 But if you live off the path beaten by most tourists, you’ll have to make adjustments to your lifestyle.
 You may not be able to walk outside after dark.
 You’ll have to avoid certain neighborhoods.
 You probably can’t wave down any taxi on the street.
 And, wherever you are, you should never walk with your face buried in a cellphone.